Dyscalculia in Children and Adults

 Retained reflexes are a type of nervous system immaturity that makes processing a formal education much harder than it should be - regardless of intelligence.

 Maths is a cumulative topic, so if learning is not secured at the foundational level, it will impact later mathematical achievement/ accomplishment.
-This is why it is better to address the root causes of difficulties such as dyscalculia at an early stage, before confidence begins to wane.
+This is why it is better to seek support at an early stage, before confidence begins to wane.

 Neurodevelopmental Movement - NeuroMature

-There are two primitive reflexes, in particular, which can interfere with maths ability:
+There are two primitive reflexes, in particular, which may interfere with maths ability:

-Our NeuroMature Exercise Programme gives the body a second chance to develop, overcoming underlying barriers to learning.
-We use highly effective, individually tailored neurodevelopmental exercises to inhibit retained primitive reflexes.
-This, in turn, helps improve eye tracking, spatial awareness, and self-confidence, removing barriers to learning the basic numeracy skills needed for maths.
+The Key Clinic’s NeuroMature Exercise Programme gives the body a second chance to develop.
+We use individually tailored neurodevelopmental exercises to inhibit retained primitive reflexes.

 We have different programme options available, to best suit your family’s needs.
 These vary in duration and intensity (from 2-6 months) and can be done at home or in clinic.